redhat-performance/opl/core/opl/investigator/README.md

 ====================

-This tool (see `../pass_or_fail.py` in one level up directory) is supposed to check historical results of some given test, compare with new result and decide if new test result is PASS or FAIL.
+This tool (see `../pass_or_fail.py` in one level up directory) is supposed to load historical results of given test, compare it with new result for the same test and decide if new test result is PASS or FAIL.

+You can configure multiple things as of now:

+1. How to get historical results of the test (supports ElasticSearch, CSV and directory of JSON files)
+3. How to load new result (support just JSON file)
+4. What method to use to actually find if new result is out of safe bounds (we mostly use `if new result is biggeer than max or smaller than min of historical data, it is FAIL`, but it is easy to implement more)
+6. What metrics from the JSONs to compare (e.g. `results.rps`, `monitoring.pod.cpu.mean` and `monitoring.pod.memory.mean`)
+8. Optionally you can also configure where to store metadata about decision the script done.
+This is useful to keep track about trends (supports ElasticSearch and CSV)

 See `sample_config.yaml` for example configuration.
 This is what each section is for: